A nonspecial divisor in the moduli space of cubic fourfolds via 10-nodal plane sextics: Introduction

-This is equivalent to say that $X$ contains an algebraic cycle of codimension 2 whose class in $H^{2,2}(X,\mathbb{Z})$ is not $h^2$, where $h=c_1(\mathcal{O}_X(1))$ is the hyperplane section.
-The term \textit{special} denotes a nongeneral property because, for a very general cubic fourfold $X$, $H^{2,2}(X,\mathbb{Z})$ is generated by the class of $h^2$ (see \cite{Voisin86}).
-Special cubic fourfolds form a countable infinite union of irreducible divisors $\mathcal{C}_d$, $d\in\mathbb{Z}_{\geq 0}$, in the moduli space $\mathcal{C}$, called \textit{special divisors}.
-The integer $d$ is the discriminant of the intersection form on $H^{2,2}(X,\mathbb{Z})$, for a general $X$ in $\mathcal{C}_d$.
-The \textit{Hodge locus} or \textit{Noether-Lefschetz locus} of $\mathcal{C}$ is the union of the special divisors.
+This is equivalent to say that $X$ is not special if and only if its Néron-Severi lattice $H^{2,2}(X,\mathbb{Z})$ is generated only by the class of $h^2$, where $h=c_1(\mathcal{O}_X(1)) \in {\rm Pic } \ X$.
+It is well known, for example it follows from \cite{Voisin86}, that a very general cubic fourfold $X$ is not special.
+Moreover, the family of special cubic fourfolds is a countable union of irreducible divisors $\mathcal{C}_d$, $d\in\mathbb{Z}_{\geq 0}$, in the moduli space $\mathcal{C}$.
+Here $d$ is the discriminant of the lattice $H^{2,2}(X,\mathbb{Z})$, which has rank 2 and constant discriminant $d \ \equiv \ 0 \ \text{or} \ 2\mod 6$ for a general $X$ in $\mathcal C_d$.
+The divisors $\mathcal C_d$ are called \textit{special} or of \textit{Noether-Lefschetz type}.
+The Hodge locus of $\mathcal C$ is their union.
+A special cubic fourfold $X$ often contains some unexpected and beautiful families of algebraic surfaces, not homologous to a complete intersection and useful to describe it geometrically.
+Moreover, the family of divisors $\mathcal C_d$ conjecturally includes the locus in $\mathcal C$ parametrizing rational cubic fourfolds: this is predicted by a conjecture due to Kuznetsov.